 Daron has been the Program Director of a constantly growing and expanding reentry organization in North Texas for over 26 years.

-John Brown is a psychologist and advocate for community-based, peer-to-peer behavioral health systems.
-Bilingual, he spent nearly twenty years in Costa Rica, where he continues to work with underserved, refugee and immigrant populations, and splits his time with a home in Sacramento, CA, where he is the Executive Director of the National Alliance on Mental Illness for Yolo County.
-His work on behalf of re-entry populations has included country-specific HIV service guides for undocumented patients in immigration detention, as a founder of the New Mexico Peer Education Program, and as a consultant to community health centers which provide walk-in and culturally sensitive detox and addiction treatment for uninsured and undocumented patients.
+John Brown is a consultant and advocate for community-based, peer-to-peer learning and behavior change.
+Bilingual, he spent nearly twenty years in Costa Rica, where he is a licensed psychologist, and where he continues to work with underserved, refugee, and human trafficking survivors.
+His work on behalf of re-entry populations has included country-specific HIV service guides for undocumented patients in immigration detention, as a co-founder of the New Mexico Prison Peer Education Program.

 Kim has built a career helping early stage companies evolve and scale-up to more sustainable and stable long term organizations.
 She has over 20 years of experience building businesses across several industries such as technology, medical devices and healthcare services.
 She currently serves as the COO of Traditions Behavioral Health, a Psychological Corporation, where she is helping the company expand services across the United States.
 Kim is a licensed professional engineer in the state of California and holds an MBA from the Stanford Graduate School of Business.

-Jay was born into the country’s poorest congressional district, the South Bronx, and moved to Texas when he was fourteen.
-He harbored a great deal of anger from childhood trauma, and he was a calculating, ambitious young man.
-He directed this anger and drive toward antisocial behavior and hustling.
+Jay Gutierrez was born into the country’s poorest congressional district, the South Bronx, and moved to Texas when he was fourteen.
 At nineteen years old, he was sentenced to fifty years in State Prison.
 Seven years into his sentence, Jay decided to make a change.
-He used those same driven character traits to foster something he realized he had lacked, empathy for others.
+He used the driven character traits that led him into incarceration to foster something he realized he had lacked, empathy for others.
 While incarcerated, Jay became a peer mentor and educated himself with every book he could borrow from the small prison library.
 He worked to understand others in a different way, meeting them where they were.
 He worked to make himself a better citizen.
 He made parole at his first opportunity, and decided to continue to make empathy his path.
 He has been working in various reentry and social services efforts since his own return to society.

 Jay met Joelle working together at an employment preparation service on Skid Row in Los Angeles that served the city’s homeless and reentry populations.
 Joelle came to social services through a winding and indirect path through academia.
 Teaching and building life-changing relationships is her internal drive.
 Every individual has the right to experience compassion and joy, and it is Mass Liberation’s purpose to help others meet these potentials.

-Todd is the third member of the founding team.
+Todd came to the Mass Liberation team to lend his technical and legal expertise.
 Growing up, Todd watched his father, struggling with mental health issues, interacting with the justice system time and time again.
 Motivated by these interactions and by others he saw in his rural community, Todd chose to go to law school to become a defense attorney, after serving in the military.
 He believes in fair and effective representation for every individual and brings that passion to reentry efforts.